ssl/ezXSS/readme.md

 ezXSS is ez to install

 * Clone the repository and put the files in the document root
+* Rename config.ini.example to config.ini
-* Create an empty database and provide your database information in 'src/Database.php'
+* Create an empty database and provide your database information in config.ini
 * Visit /manage/install in your browser and setup a password and email
 * Done!
 That was ez right?